nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a booking : `delete`

-Deletes the specified booking from the address book.
+Deletes the specified booking from the bookingPeriod book.

 Format: `delete INDEX`